kadena-io/chainweb-node/README.md

     purposes.
 The user must provide each node with a unique node-id on startup.

 *   The peer-id is used to identify the node in the peer-to-peer network.
-It is fingerprint of an ephemeral X509 certificate that, if not provided in the configuration, is created automatically and  can be dropped and recreated at any time.
-Since the peer-id is used in caches and for reputation management nodes are incentivised to persist and reuse peer-ids.
+It is a fingerprint of an ephemeral X509 certificate that, if not provided in the configuration, is created automatically and  can be dropped and recreated at any time.
+Since the peer-id is used in caches and for reputation management, nodes are incentivised to persist and reuse peer-ids.
-    When no peer-id is provided a node generates a new peer-id on startup.
+    When no peer-id is provided, a node generates a new peer-id on startup.

 On startup a chainweb-node tries to connect to the P2P network.
 For that each chainweb-node knows about a hard-coded set of bootstrap nodes.
 For the *Test*